by Morgan O'Mara

 Document Management System

-A Document Management System is a system in which documents are scanned via document scanners, indexed based on a unique value or set of values, and input into a database to be made available across a network for access by a group of users.
+A document management system, or DMS, is a system in which documents are scanned via document scanners, indexed based on a unique value or set of values, and input into a database to be made available across a network for access by a group of users.

 Digitizing your documents allows you to index your files, making it easier to retrieve and maintain digital documents because every document is indexed and searchable.